-Student feedback will be sought weekly through the student participation form.
+Student feedback will be sought at the end of the course through the standard University and Faculty of Social Work course evaluation forms.
+Students are welcome to discuss the process and content of the course at any time with the instructor.
+Student feedback will also be sought weekly through the student participation form.
 This feedback is optional.
-Also, formal feedback will be sought at the end of the course through the standard University and Faculty of Social Work course evaluation forms.
-Students are welcome to discuss the process and content of the course at any time with the instructor.